AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-reports-configure.md

  -->

-In marketing reports and analytics, you can set a field to contain user ID data.
+In Reports &amp; Analytics, you can set a field to contain user ID data.
 If you configured this option, the [!UICONTROL Extract Visitor IDs] option becomes available.
 If you do not enable this option, but you decide to enable it later, you cannot go back and extract historical visitor IDs.

 **To extract visitor IDs**

-1. Add a data warehouse segment to the report.
+1. Add a Data Warehouse segment to the report.
 1. Right-click the segment and select **[!UICONTROL Extract Visitor IDs]**.

-   The data warehouse application launches.
+   The Data Warehouse application launches.
 1. On the [!UICONTROL Data Warehouse Request] tab, type the filter name.
 1. Click **[!UICONTROL Request this Report]**.